blauharley/Socket.IO-Chat-Default/README.md

 <h2>ChatRoomManager</h2>
 <p>
   It's both a NodeJS and JavaScript Class that can manage chat rooms.
 This package requires <a href="http://socket.io/">Socket.IO</a> to work properly.
   <i>RoomHashes</i> are used to handle chat rooms and clients.
-This package enables users to pass/generate/handle <i>RoomHashes</i> respectively chat rooms in a way that fulfils their project requirements best.
+This package enables users to handle chat rooms in a way that fulfils all project requirements best.
 </p>

 <h3>Constructors</h3>